zliu392/exam-project/README.md

 3. unbiasedly estimates any causal effect estimable with standard RCTs.

-Please refer to the <a href="https://github.com/zliu392/exam-project/blob/master/documents/pseudocode.pdf">pseudocode</a> for the details of EXAM algorithm.
+Please refer to the <a href="https://github.com/zliu392/exam-project/blob/master/documents/pseudocode.pdf">pseudocode</a> of EXAM for more details of the algorithm.

 ### Author(s)